sassoftware/sas-studio-custom-steps/LLM - Azure OpenAI RAG/README.md

 2. **Source column** (required if CSV selected): In case a CSV file's selected, users must specify a column within the CSV file to act as the main "document" source.
 The other fields will be considered metadata.

+3. **System prompt** (text area, default provided, required): a default system prompt which instructs the LLM on how to handle the question is provided.
+Note it makes use of template variables {context} and {question} referring to the context and question respectively.
+Edit this system prompt if you'd like to change the style of the response.

-3. **Question** (text area, required): Provide your question to the LLM.
+4. **Question** (text area, required): Provide your question to the LLM.
 Note that this will be added to additional system prompt, to create a prompt that will be passed to the LLM.

 ----
 ### Configuration